Opioids: Avoiding Risks When Prescribing

 Policy

-Your practice should develop a policy regarding the management of patients with chronic pain.
-The policy should include assessment, including whether or not opioids should be initiated, risk assessment, treatment, including dosage and duration, and follow-up protocols developed in accordance with currently acceptable guidelines.
+Your practice should develop a policy for managing patients with chronic pain.
+The policy should include assessment, including whether opioids should be initiated, risk assessment, treatment, including dosage and duration, and follow-up protocols developed in accordance with currently acceptable guidelines.
 Consider any assessments that may be needed to inform tapering dosages when opioids are going to be discontinued.
 Outline in the policy opioid prescribing limits that align with state and federal guidelines.
 Include preprinted/trigger forms or checklists to ensure documentation meets the requirements of physician licensing board regulations and current medical practice standards.
-For patients with a risk of, or history of opioid use disorder or overdose, who need a risk mitigation plan, such as offering Naloxone, ensure your policy and procedures follow federal and state guidelines1.
+For patients with a risk of, or history of, opioid use disorder or overdose, who need a risk mitigation plan, such as offering Naloxone, ensure your policy and procedures follow federal and state guidelines.

 Medical Records/Documentation